 New students are encouraged to plan their academic programs with an academic counselor shortly after being admitted.
 The optimum time to initiate contact with an academic counselor is before the student enrolls in classes.
 The academic counselor can help the student determine whether the classes the student wishes to take are appropriate to the student's level of preparation, whether the proposed classes fit within the student's educational goals, and whether the classes will help meet some of the requirements for graduation.

-In some schools, consultation between students and their faculty advisors is mandatory.
+In some schools and programs, consultation between students and their faculty advisors is mandatory.
 Regardless of whether or not consultation between student and advisor is required, students are responsible for initiating and maintaining periodic contact with their assigned faculty advisor.
 The actual frequency of these meetings will be determined by the desires of the student, the advisor, and the unit's governing regulations.

 Each quarter, new students are required to go to the appropriate academic dean's office prior to registration for advice concerning class enrollment.